 A variety of factors ultimately influence a patient’s decision to receive treatment of cancer.
 The purpose of receiving cancer treatment may be to improve symptoms through local control of the cancer, increase a patient’s chance of cure, or prolong a patient’s survival.
 The potential benefits of receiving cancer treatment must be carefully balanced with the potential risks of receiving cancer treatment.

-The following is a general overview of the treatment of stage III gastric cancer.
+The following is a general overview of the treatment of Stage III gastric cancer.
 Circumstances unique to your situation and prognostic factors of your cancer may ultimately influence how these general treatment principles are applied.
 The information on this Web site is intended to help educate you about your treatment options and to facilitate a mutual or shared decision-making process with your treating cancer physician.

 Most new treatments are developed in clinical trials.
 Clinical trials are studies that evaluate the effectiveness of new drugs or treatment strategies.
 The development of more effective cancer treatments requires that new and innovative therapies be evaluated with cancer patients.
 Participation in a clinical trial may offer access to better treatments and advance the existing knowledge about treatment of this cancer.
 Clinical trials are available for most stages of cancer.
 Patients who are interested in participating in a clinical trial should discuss the risks and benefits of clinical trials with their physician.
 To ensure that you are receiving the optimal treatment of your cancer, it is important to stay informed and follow the cancer news in order to learn about new treatments and the results of clinical trials.

-Optimal treatment of patients with stage III gastric cancer often requires more than one therapeutic approach.
+Optimal treatment of patients with Stage III gastric cancer often requires more than one therapeutic approach.
 Thus, it is important for patients to be treated at a medical center that can offer multi-modality treatment involving medical oncologists, radiation oncologists, surgeons, medical gastroenterologists and nutritionists.

 The progress that has been made in the treatment of gastric cancer has resulted from the use of multi-modality treatment and improved patient and physician participation in clinical studies.
 Future progress in the treatment of gastric cancer will result from continued participation in appropriate studies.
 Currently, there are several areas of active exploration aimed at improving the treatment of gastric cancer.

 Supportive Care: Supportive care refers to treatments designed to prevent and control the side effects of cancer and its treatment.
 Side effects not only cause patients discomfort, but also may prevent the optimal delivery of therapy at its planned dose and schedule.
 In order to achieve optimal outcomes from treatment and improve quality of life, it is imperative that side effects resulting from cancer and its treatment are appropriately managed.
-For more information, go to Supportive Care.
+For more information, go to Managing Side Effects.

 Multiple Drug Resistance Inhibitors: Gastric cancer can be drug resistant at the outset of treatment or develop drug resistance after treatment.
 Several drugs are being tested to determine if they will overcome or prevent the development of multiple drug resistance in esophageal cancer and other cancers.